 Votran serves as Volusia County's transit service provider, offering both fixed route and paratransit service with the mission of safely and dependably meeting the community's mobility needs at an affordable price.
 Fixed route buses are the predominant transit service that provides mobility to citizens across the county.
 In addition, paratransit service is available to people who are elderly or live with disabilities within the planning area.
-Votran Gold, a local paratransit service provides door-to-door service to individuals with a disability who cannot use Votran's regular bus service or are unable to obtain or arrange for transportation through their own efforts or those of their friends, family, or volunteers.
+Votran Gold, a local paratransit service, provides door-to-door service to individuals with a disability who cannot use Votran's regular bus service or are unable to obtain or arrange for transportation through their own efforts or those of their friends, family, or volunteers.

-Flagler County Public Transportation currently provides only demand-responsive door-to-door service.
+Flagler County Public Transportation currently provides only demand-responsive, door-to-door service.

-SunRail provides commuter rail service in Orange, Seminole, Volusia and Osceola Counties in Central Florida.
-The first phase of service began in May 2014, included 12 stations and spanned 32 miles from DeBary in southwest Volusia County to Sand Lake Road south of Orlando.
+SunRail provides commuter rail service in Orange, Seminole, and Volusia in Central Florida.
+The first phase of service began in May 2014, included 12 stations, and spanned 32 miles from DeBary in southwest Volusia County to Sand Lake Road south of Orlando.
 The second phase of construction is currently underway.
-During last fiscal year, Phase II South received grant funding to extend service an additional 29 miles from Sand Lake Road to Kissimmee and Poinciana in Osceola County.
+During last fiscal year, Phase II South received grant funding to extend service an additional 29 miles from Sand Lake Road in Orange County to Kissimmee and Poinciana in Osceola County.
+The service is expected to be up and running by mid-2018.